assistER

 Aesthetic

-The shape of the app had been determined.
-The next step was to determine the look and feel.
-I gathered imagery reflective of key ideas that the app would need to convey to users.
+With the general shape of the app having been determined, the next step was to set the look and feel.
+I gathered imagery reflective of key ideas that the app would need to convey to users:

 • Reliability